fourjuaneight/blog/content/uses.md

 - **[GitHub Copilot](https://copilot.github.com)** - A lot has been said about Copilot.
 I think it's a great idea in the early stages.
 [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) was already a bit obtrusive —in my opinion— and this can often make it worse.
 But your mileage may vary.
 - **[GitLense](https://github.com/eamodio/vscode-gitlens)** - If you use the built-in Git functionality, this thing will add a lot of the features you might be missing.
 - **[Git History](https://github.com/pomber/git-history)** - I'll go as far as to say you need this plugin.
 Grab a file, run this plugin, and easily scroll through the version history.
 Such a life improvement.
 - **[GitHub Pull Request](https://github.com/Microsoft/vscode-pull-request-github)** - Instead of my usual [fzf + Git + gh utility](https://github.com/fourjuaneight/dotfiles/blob/master/homedir/.zsh/func.zsh#L458-L468) for CLI PR creation, I've been trying out this plugin.
 There were some early bugs, but they've since been ironed out.
 Overall, it's great.
-If you're already using the built-in Git functionality of VSCode as I do now, this will integrate nicely into your existing workflow make it feature complete.
+If you're already using the built-in Git functionality of VSCode as I do now, this will integrate nicely into your existing workflow and make it feature complete.
 - **[TODO Tree](https://github.com/Gruntfuggly/todo-tree)** - If you're a TODO person, this will make finding them far easier.
 - **[Better Comments](https://github.com/aaron-bond/better-comments)** - This makes code comments easier to parse.